fidelesc/aws-help-docs/File Transfer/README.md

 where `my-bucket` is the name of the S3 bucket to process, `my-prefix` is the file prefix to match, and `4` is the maximum number of workers of threads

+## Notes

+While it is possible to open image files with Opencv on the Dask application, I was not able to use pyexiftool correctly.
+I am still using metadata extraction from files copied to local.